cda-tum/mqt-problemsolver/README.md

 # MQT ProblemSolver
-Proof of concept implementations for instances of two problem classses.
+Proof of concept implementations for instances of two problem classes.